amunategui/amunategui.github.io/_posts/2015-03-27-variable-importance-shuffler.md

 ##  $ Survived     : num  1 0 0 0 1 1 1 0 1 0 ...
 ```
 <BR><BR>
 We'll start by running a simple Gradient Boosted Machine (GBM) model on the data in order to get our benchmark area-under-the-curve (AUC) score.
-First we need to split the data into a training and testing portion, generalize our outcome and preditor names, and <a href='http://amunategui.github.io/binary-outcome-modeling/' target='_blank'>fix the outcome variable for classification</a>:
+First we need to split the data into a training and testing portion, generalize our outcome and predictor names, and <a href='http://amunategui.github.io/binary-outcome-modeling/' target='_blank'>fix the outcome variable for classification</a>:

 ```r